mjoe67886/ai-agents-create-blender-scripts/README.md

 ## How to Use
 1. Enable the add-on in Blender’s Preferences.
+2. 📢 **Check the Blender console!** The add-on will prompt you to enable AI features.
+You must confirm this in the console before AI functionality is activated.
-2. Open the N-Panel (`N` key in Blender).
+3. Open the N-Panel (`N` key in Blender).
-3. Click "Edit User Command" and describe the script you need.
+4. Click "Edit User Command" and describe the script you need.
-4. Click "Assistant" to generate the script.
+5. Click "Assistant" to generate the script.
-5. Enable "Verbose ToolTips" for detailed guidance.
+6. Enable "Verbose ToolTips" for detailed guidance.

 ## Additional Features
 - **Restart Blender Button**: Restart without losing progress.